connorskees/connorskees.github.io/content/avx-png-filter.md

 #### PNG Filters

 There are 5 filters — none, up, sub, average, and paeth.
 Each filter applies a certain operation to a row of bytes.
-For the purposes of this post, we're going to talk about the first 3.
-The `average` and `paeth` filters are interesting, but we don't need to worry about them.
+We'll walk through a simple explanation of the first 3, but we won't talk about the `average` or `paeth` filters.
+They're pretty interesting, but the rest of this post will focus on the `sub` filter, so we don't need to worry about understanding how they work.

 The `none` filter, as the name suggests, does not alter the bytes and just copies them as-is.